Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Thermodynamic limit of CME and backward equation in the HJE forms

 \subsection{Stationary HJE and convergence from the mesoscopic reversible invariant measure}

-The stationary solution to HJE $H(\nabla \psi^{ss}(\vx), \vx)=0$ can be used to compute the energy landscape guiding the chemical reaction and the associated energy barrier of transition paths \cite{GL22}.
-However, $\psi^{ss}$ is usually hard to compute and is non-unique.
-In this section, we assume there exists an invariant measure for the mesoscopic CME \eqref{rp_eq} satisfying the reversible condition \eqref{master_db_n} and then use it to obtain a convergence to the stationary solution to the HJE.
+The stationary solution to the HJE, $H(\nabla \psi^{ss}(\vx), \vx) = 0$, can be used to compute the energy landscape guiding the chemical reaction, to decompose the RRE to dissipative and conservative parts and to compute the associated energy barrier of transition paths; see \cite{GL22}.
+However, $\psi^{ss}$ is usually challenging to compute and is non-unique.
+Indeed, the structure of chemical reaction network can only be revealed through the global energy landscape obtained from the large deviation rate function for the invariant measure.
+In this section, we assume the existence of an invariant measure for the mesoscopic CME \eqref{rp_eq} satisfying the reversible condition \eqref{master_db_n} and then use it to obtain convergence to the stationary solution of the HJE.

-Under the assumption of existence of a positive reversible invariant measure, we now prove this invariant measure converges to a Barron-Jensen's USC viscosity solution.
+Under the assumption of the existence of a positive reversible invariant measure, we now prove that this invariant measure converges to a Barron-Jensen's USC viscosity solution.